AI-sandbox/ARGformer/README.md

-# ARGformer: ModernBERT for Ancestral Recombination Graph Data
+# ARGformer: learning on ancestral recombination
+graphs with transformers

 ARGformer is a transformer encoder based on [ModernBERT](https://github.com/AnswerDotAI/ModernBERT) for Ancestral Recombination Graph (ARG) data.
 It uses the FlexBERT architecture with YAML-based configuration.